jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 Procella is a horizontally scalable, eventually consistent, distributed column store leveraging lambda architecture to support both realtime and batch queries [@chattopadhyay2019procella].
-Let’s defined those terms one at a time:
+Let’s define those terms one at a time:

 - Horizontally scalable means YouTube can spin up more machines and Procella will distribute queries to the new machines automagically.